John Lennon Artificial Intelligence Project

-The John Lennon Artificial Intelligence Project is a chatterbot designed to simulate a conversation with John Lennon.
+The John Lennon Artificial Intelligence Project is a chatbot designed to simulate a conversation with John Lennon, in development since 1997.
 It was developed as a "Persona-Bot" by Triumph PC Online, based in Washington, D.C.
 Triumph PC's "Persona-Bots" are software programs that attempt to mimic the personalities or quirks of particular historical figures in conversation.
+The code is based on Richard Wallace's Alicebot.

-In development since 1997, the JLAI Project (originally called the Plastic Digital Karma Project) claims to have achieved similarity to Lennon's speech patterns, but still has a way to go to achieve the seamlessness of a conversation with a real person.
+The JLAI Project (originally called the Plastic Digital Karma Project) developed the chatbot as one of several "Persona-Bots".
+The Austin Chronicle described the software in 2003 as giving a "lifelike impersonation" of Lennon, but felt that it had "a way to go" before it would feel like a conversation with a real person.